The Roman Spring of Mrs. Stone: Critical response

 In his memoirs, Tennessee Williams called it his favorite movie of all those made from his work.
 "I think that film is a poem.
 It was the last important work of both Miss Leigh and of the director, José Quintero, a man who is as dear to my heart as Miss Leigh is."

-However the film was not a box office success.
+Film historian Leonard Maltin gave the film a positive three (out of four) stars, noting that "Lenya, as Leigh's waspish friend, comes off best."